 Health is a priority for the South African coal mining industry.
 The South Africa coal mining industry is concerned about the overall health and well-being of employees, both in and outside the workplace.
 This holistic approach includes ensuring access to health care and the promotion of healthy living.

-Occupational health programmes seek to prevent and mitigate occupational health risks, participate both permanent employees and the employees of service providers.
-Health programmes facilitate the analysis, monitoring and management of exposure, and provide preventative measures for a range of occupational health risks.
+Occupational health programmes seek to prevent and mitigate occupational health risks. , Health programmes facilitate the analysis, monitoring and management of risk exposure, and provide preventative measures for a range of occupational health risks.
 The industry focuses on effective employee communication on risk and prevention.
 Rehabilitation and return-to-work programmes are also provided.

-The South African coal mining industry promotes a healthy workforce through integrated health and wellness programmes.
+Integrated health and wellness programmes have for many years been used to promote healthy lifestyles and awareness.
 Wellness programmes, with an emphasis on lifestyle diseases, aim to reduce health risks, providing access to health care, and educating, informing and empowering employees to take responsibility for their own wellbeing.
 Focus is on reducing lifestyle diseases (such as hypertension, diabetes and cholesterol levels), managing the risks of human immunodeficiency virus (HIV) infection, and effectively managing mental health conditions.

 The primary occupational health concerns associated with coal mining in South Africa are:

 The industry is guided by extensive health and safety legislation and regulations when dealing with occupational health.
-Government monitors and enforces compliance to health and safety measures at mines and audits and inspections are conducted to ensure compliance with legal provisions.
+State authorities monitor and enforce compliance with health and safety measures at mines and audits and inspections are conducted to ensure compliance with legal provisions.
 The audits evaluate mine management systems for prevention of exposure of employees to noise and dust.